-Linda Mangum Director of Employee Relations/Affirmative Action Officer/ Title IX Coordinator Division of Human Resources 1020 East Wendover Avenue Greensboro, N.C.
-27411 (336) 334-7862 required procedure for SHRA complainants who want to maintain their appeal rights to the State Human Resources Commission.
-To use this procedure, SHRA employees must submit a written complaint to Human Resources within 15 calendar days of the alleged harassment.
+Linda Mangum Director of Employee Relations/Affirmative Action Officer/

+Title IX Coordinator

+Division of Human Resources

+1020 East Wendover Avenue

+Greensboro, N.C.
+27411

+(336) 334-7862

 The affirmative action officer/Title IX coordinator is responsible for receiving and processing any and all complaints of alleged sexual harassment.
 Any member of the university community including, but not limited to, prospective students, employees, prospective employees, third parties, and persons entitled to the services of the university may file a complaint.